finarly/Notes/In_progress/DataBricks_Association.md

 Definition and rules:

-A **streaming table** is a Delta Table with extra support for streaming or incremental data processing.
+A **streaming table** is a Delta Table with extra support for streaming or incremental data processing by allowing you to process a growing dataset, handling each row only once.
 These tables are designed to need data sources that are append-only.

 A **materialized view** is a live table in Databricks.
 These views are refreshed according to the update schedule of the pipeline in which they are contained.
 DLT abstracts away complexities associated with dealing with sheduling.
+They are powerful because they can handle changes in the source.

 - Table references: